Kacper2048/RoboArmLinux/README.md

  Portfolio and educational project.
  The main goal of that was creating simple and cheap multipurpose arm for use in many other projects.
 It use Qt control panel and open-access libraries from linux.

+### Links

- Here is a link to get a model of arm: https://cults3d.com/en/3d-model/gadget/robo-arm-servo<br />
+To get a model of arm: https://cults3d.com/en/3d-model/gadget/robo-arm-servo<br />
- Here is a link to the presentation video: https://youtu.be/k4kKjJZca9Q
+To the presentation video: https://youtu.be/k4kKjJZca9Q To photo of control panel: https://www.mediafire.com/view/jurgdmiqmc6ower/panel.png/file To photo of ready set before test: https://www.mediafire.com/view/immzdm20rfb2fj6/IMG_20230414_143925.jpg/file

 ### Requires